ROKU’s Static Analysis Tool and it’s Command Line Utility

 Channel scanned for the usage of deprecated manifest flags as specified in the Roku Channel Manifest.

 This utility performs BrightScript code static analysis.
-It provides information about common channel issues and checks for compliance with a variety of channel certification requirements, deprecated component and API usage etc.
+It provides information about common channel issues and checks for compliance with a variety of channel certification requirements, deprecated components and API usage etc.

 This utility supports Windows, Linux, MAC operating system and Java installation is required.